|Wine press from 16th Century|

-Now, what about the Stradivarious?
+Now, what about the Stradivarius?
 What possible connection could this master violin have with the Little Ice Age?

-The Stradivarious violin is reknown for its superb sound quality, pitch and tone exceptionale!
+The Stradivarius violin is renown for its superb sound quality, pitch and tone exceptionale!
 But what could have possibly come out of the Little Ice Age as a contributing factor for this instrument to surpass any other during its day or ever since?
-The quality of sound provided via a Stradivarious has for the most part defied attempts to explain or equal it.
+The quality of sound provided via a Stradivarius has for the most part defied attempts to explain or equal it.

 Grounded in folklore are many competing theories, even some questioning whether these instruments do indeed sound superior.
 Is it merely a preference of talented artists?
 Does this manner of preference allow artists to express themselves best?
 Are such instruments so well made they are easier to play?
 Does the quality stem from no more than the legendary skill of their crafters?
 OR Is it possible a dramatic European cold spell may have enhanced the quality of wood from which the instruments were crafted?

 A sharp dip in temperatures between 1645 and 1715 coincided with a reduction in sunspots and the sun's overall activity known as the Maunder Minimum.
 Researchers say those factors may have slowed tree growth, thereby creating the ideal building material for violins later manufactured.